Chicago circulation wars: Public response

 Despite daily battles in the streets, no newspapers in the city reported on them, bewildering the public.
-The city's Commissioner of Public Works, Joe Patterson, thought that the circulation wars could be stopped by banning newstands from sidewalks, but resigned without taking action.
+The city's Commissioner of Public Works, Joe Patterson, thought that the circulation wars could be stopped by banning newsstands from sidewalks, but resigned without taking action.
 Only the Chicago Socialist reported the resumption of the circulation war in October, 1910.
 When the attacks finally began to be mentioned in the newspapers in response to the public questioning the lack of coverage, they were attributed to a fictitious union dispute.

 Little action was taken by the police or the prosecuting attorney due to the influence of the newspapers' owners.
 The Tribune had a hold on the State's Attorney and Hearst controlled the chief of police.
 Max Annenberg was even deputized by the sheriff.

 Aftermath

 The start of the World War I brought an end to the circulation wars as the newspapers were able to rely on daily violent headlines to attract readers.
 The circulation gangs were disbanded.
 Some of the circulation gang members, such as Mossy Enright and Dion O'Bannion, went on to engage in the 1920s bootleg wars, and O'Bannion formed the notorious North Side Gang.
 One compromise resulting from the circulation wars was an agreement that the Tribune be displayed exclusively on the top shelf of newsstands.

 The Chicago circulation wars have been described by historians as the industry's most violent period.
 McCormick testified in 1921 that about 27 men and newsboys had been killed between 1910 and 1912.
 McCormick would deny any involvement in the violence, but said that Max Annenberg "proved to be much the best circulation manager in town".